 Aldous’s intervention was the first time the issue had received serious debate for many years and, regardless of the outcome, has left many contractors who are subject to the retention asking whether non or late payment is acceptable going forward.

-How can you make sure your retention is paid?
+How can you make sure your construction retention is paid?